uf-mil/mil/index.rst

 Welcome to the documentation for the Machine Intelligence Lab at the University of Florida.
 This site hosts all documentation for the `MIL repo`_.

-If you are interested in getting involved in MIL (specifically the software team) please read the :doc:`Onboarding Guide <docs/onboarding>`.
+If you are interested in getting involved in MIL *software* team please read the :doc:`Onboarding Guide <docs/onboarding>`.

+If you are interested in getting involved in MIL *mechanical* team please read the :doc:`Mechanical Onboarding Guide <docs/mechanical/onboarding>`.

 ..  _MIL repo: https://github.com/uf-mil/mil